• Skip to primary navigation

 Pastry Instructions

-• In a small bowl, whisk together ice water and sour cream until smooth.
-Add smooth mixture to “cut” pastry while stirring with a fork.
+• In a small bowl, whisk together 2 tbsp ice water and ¼ cup regular sour cream until smooth.
+Add the smooth mixture to the pastry while stirring with a fork.

-• Add 2 tsp extra ice water to pastry and knead to form a “ragged” dough ball.
+• Add 2 tsp extra ice water to the pastry and work the dough with your hands to form a “ragged” dough ball.

-• Place ball on saran wrap and press into a flat disc shape.
-Cover completely with saran and refrigerate for 30 minutes.
+• Place the ball on saran wrap and press into a flat disc shape.
+Cover completely with saran wrap and refrigerate for 30 minutes.
 You can refrigerate this dough for up to three days.

 Filling Instructions

-• Add vanilla and lemon juice and beat.
+• Add ½ tsp vanilla and 1 tsp lemon juice and whisk again.
 Set aside.

 Assembly Instructions

-• Remove tart tin from refrigerator after 30 minutes.
-Add add-ins to pastry cups if desired.
-Spoon filling into each tart contained until each tart is ½-¾ full.
+• Remove the tart tin from the refrigerator after 30 minutes.
+Add the add-ins to pastry cups if desired (any combination of pecans, walnuts, chocolate chips, or raisins).
+Spoon the filling into each tart until each tart is ½-¾ full.

-• Bake at 325 for 20-25 minutes until filling is set and pastry is a little golden brown.
+• Bake the tarts for 25-35 minutes until the filling is set and the pastry is a little golden brown.

-• Remove from oven and place tart pan on an elevated wire cooling rack.
+• Remove the pan from the oven and place the tart pan on an elevated wire cooling rack.
+Before the tarts cool, run a thin knife around the edges to release the tart from the side of the pan.

-• Run thin knife around edges to release tart.
-Allow to completely cool approximately 30 minutes before removing tarts from tin.
+• Allow the tarts to completely cool (approximately 30 minutes) before removing them from the tin.
+Serve and enjoy!

 Nutrition